wilsonliaows/docs/connectors/mssql/update.md

 Just like with the single row update action, you need to select the target table first.

 ### Rows source list
 Unlike the **Update row** action (where we deal with a single row), we are now dealing with a batch of rows.
-Hence, the next datapill to input is the *source* of the batch of rows to insert to the table.
+Hence, the next datapill to input is the *source* of the batch of rows to update in the table.
 This can come from any trigger or action that outputs a list datapill.

 ![A list datapill from the datatree](/assets/images/mssql/list_datapill_in_output_tree.png) *A list datapill from the datatree*